-His playoff victory today over Jordan Zunic in one of Australian golf’s flagship events, the Australian PGA Championship at RACV Royal Pines, not only earns Smith his first win but provides exemption to the European Tour for two years, a $237,500 winner's cheque and an elevation in world ranking to around 60th.
+His playoff victory today over Jordan Zunic in one of Australian golf’s flagship events, the Australian PGA Championship at RACV Royal Pines, on the Gold Coast, not only earns Smith his first win but provides exemption to the European Tour for two years if he so chooses, a $237,500 winner's cheque and an elevation in world ranking to # 61.

-The 24-year-old joins some of Australian golf's greatest names as a winner of the Joe Kirkwood Cup and while not in their league just yet he is on his way to even bigger things after his breakthrough on the Gold Coast.
+The 24-year-old joins some of Australian golf's greatest names as a winner of the Joe Kirkwood Cup and while not yet in their league he is on his way to even bigger things after his breakthrough on the Gold Coast.

 Smith parred the second extra hole after both he and Zunic had completed regulation play at 18 under par to hold off Adam Bland by one shot and Marc Leishman and David Bransdon by four.

 Both Smith and Zunic would bogey holes early, Zunic at the very first hole of the round on a day where play had been brought forward by three hours to avoid potential and forecast afternoon storms.

 Cameron Smith approaches the 7th today.

 Smith, though, having begun the day three behind Zunic, would birdie five of his next seven holes and by the turn he trailed Zunic by just one.